signalfx/splunk-otel-collector-heroku/test/README.md

 Simple NodeJS application based on [Splunk Distribution of OpenTelemetry for Node.js](https://github.com/signalfx/splunk-otel-js).

-Emits metrics to local Splunk OpenTelemetry Collector.
-See Procfile for run command.
+Emits metrics to the local Splunk OpenTelemetry Collector.
+See Procfile for the run command.

 To run locally: